coatespt/cursor-twitter/SESSION_NOTES.md

 Note, this assumes you are in the root.
 Sometimes cursor wants to run it from src which is not right.
 It is better to build and run from the root directory.
 Don't let cursor run it at all.

-cd /Users/petercoates/python-work/cursor-twitter
+- cd /Users/petercoates/python-work/cursor-twitter

-go build -o main src/main.go
+- go build -o main src/main.go

-./main  -config ./config/config.yaml -print-tweets=false
+- ./main  -config ./config/config.yaml -print-tweets=false

 IMPORTANT FLAGS:
--profile  causes it to produce profiler output (see section on profiling).
+- profile  causes it to produce profiler output (see section on profiling).
 Profiling slows the whole thing down--the results are relative.

--load-state  Causes it to load the state from disk.
+- load-state  Causes it to load the state from disk.
 Without this it takes some minutes to build up enought tweets to start computing busy-words.

 ## Shutting down the main